Turkey "Porchetta" & Gravy Recipe

-One of the best things about travelling is seeing and eating new things that give you an idea to make at home.
-When I read that many Italians eat turkey at Christmas I knew that this would be the right size to feed our group and mercifully, it could be made ahead of time.
-Little did I count on a free range turkey shortage (it's a thing apparently!) and a wonderful butcher saved the day and I had my deboned turkey breasts ready to roll and carve.
-It's one of those things that is so embarrassingly easy that you think that you may have gotten away scot free without any drama!
-Well apart from the turkey shortage that is...Make this for a beautiful Thanksgiving dinner!
+One of the best things about travelling is tasting new dishes that give you ideas to recreate at home.
+When I discovered that many Italians serve turkey at Christmas I thought a delicious rolled deboned turkey breast would be the perfect size for our group and - mercifully - could be made ahead.
+I didn't count on a free‑range turkey shortage (it's a thing), but a brilliant butcher came to the rescue and I ended up with deboned turkey breasts ready to roll, roast and carve.
+It's so embarrassingly easy you'll feel like you've got away scot‑free - well, except for that turkey shortage.

 Turkey "Porchetta" & Gravy